 "Natural Hoofcare" gives the owner the opportunity to be more involved in their horse's hoofcare as there is more to this than just having someone come out every 5-6 weeks and trim/shoe your horse.
 In fact, there needs to be more owner participation than in traditional hoofcare, for "natural" or "alternative" methods to be successful.

-Success is growing as healthy a foot as is possible to grow on that horse.
-The owner will often be faced with negative attitudes towards this "fad" from other horse owners, and professionals.
+Success is growing as healthy a foot as is possible for that horse and making it as sound as it can be.
 Assessing the challenges facing the horse and his feet, consulting with a veterinarian and other specialists if necessary, devising a plan of action and helping the horse owner follow through are some of the jobs of a "hoofcare coach"!!

 A wide tough frog with no deep split down the center, a solid digital cushion, a thick conditioned calloused sole, strong, well attached walls, and robust rounded heel bulbs are some attributes of a healthy foot.

 A short toe allows efficient breakover, and with the foot landing slightly heel first, there is no excessive pressure on the navicular area from the deep digital flexor tendon.
 The hoof mechanism absorbs impact, rather than it being transmitted up the bony column and causing accumulated stress over time to joints, ligaments and tendons.